ProgUn1corn/Qlourie_Astral_R/README.md

 # Rally2
 The most popular class around the world.
 ## Chassis
-- Lightweight Chassis (10kg heavier than BRC)
+- Lightweight chassis (10kg heavier than BRC)
 - 1230KG minimum without crew and spare wheel
 - 1390KG minimum with driver and co-driver and one spare wheel
 - ~1410KG tarmac running weight, ~1430kg gravel running weight (Running weight includes fuel and tools like in real life)